phukaoz/CDataStructure/README.md

-# Data Structure for C language
+# Data Structures for C language
+Some data structures for C language, reference from C++.

 ## VECTOR
 - ### how to use